We run on Mercury Outboards!

 The key to fishing nymphs and wet flies beneath the surface is gauging the weight you need to reach the bottom.
 A bead on the head of a fly may be enough weight to reach the bottom, but if it isn’t, you may need to add a split shot.

-Trout can be picky, and their appetites can change very quickly.
+Trout can be picky, and their menu can change quickly.
 You need to be flexible and willing to change your pattern as the conditions change.
 Many fly fishers looking to catch trout live by “match the hatch.”
 You need the gear and know-how to catch trout at any time of day in all seasons.

 Our trout fly fishing experts at The Fly Fishers Fly Shop know just what you need to catch rainbow, brown, brook, and all other kinds of trout.
 Contact us today for expert opinion on the flies and fly fishing gear you’ll need for your next time out on the river.